keramics/keramics/docs/formats/src/fat.md

 root directory start offset = first cluster sector + ( ( root directory cluster - 2 ) * number of sectors per cluster )
 ```

-#### FAT-12, FAT-16 and FAT-32 directory entry
+#### FAT-12 and FAT-16 directory entry

-A FAT-12, FAT-16 and FAT-32 directory entry is 32 bytes in size and consists of:
+A FAT-12 and FAT-16 directory entry is 32 bytes in size and consists of:

 | Offset | Size | Value | Description
 | --- | --- | --- | ---